dimitri-nicolo/calico/master/reference/cnx/rbac-tiered-policies.md

    sed -i -e 's/<USER>/<name/email>/g' min-rbac.yaml
    ```

-1. Modify the roles and bindings according to your specific security
-   requirements.

 1. Use the following command to install the bindings:

    ```
    kubectl apply -f min-rbac.yaml
    ```

+Add to the roles and bindings according to your specific security requirements.

 ### Example fine-grained permissions